What happens if people have free expression through movement and are dancing to the same song, same rhythm, same emotion in a amplified space?

 It’s hard to say that whether the links that i have see over repeated observations of the footage are my own want to see a relationship.
 It’s an interesting question in itself into perception, but in the end, it’s the observations and interpretations of the viewer that give this footage it’s meaning.

 Many many thanks to Courtney Halsted, Dana Kronental and Tania Tobiano for their time and passion.
-Thanks to Dead Can Dance and 4AD for not suing me for the not for profit use of their track.
+Thanks to Dead Can Dance and 4AD for the use of their track.

 Collaborations with Eye Am Hair salon.
 Installation art and hairdressing coming together to create a unique sensory and emotion journey for participants.

 An independent event that drew inspiration from Dark Mofo atmosphere and mid winter celebration.
 The work is about letting go of control and opening up to the sensual.
 Hair, body and senses were submitted to hairdressers and masseurs.
 Not a sexual tease or deep pain exploration, but a sensory and psychological dive into what a stranger can do with your body.
 Hands can be tied, mouth and eye’s covered, varying degrees of touch with ice and feathers used.
 Given along side a massage, haircut or style without a mirror.

 A installation of sound and lighting was chosen to heighten the mood and energy for all involved in the performance.
 Industrial, high energy, sombre and dirty.
 Original compositions are created for the outside space where enchanted voyeurs enjoy the teasing and testing of masked participants.